alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 `needs: 'view` tells the compiler that this is a GUI application

 The following lines of code, assign our Twilio credentials as well as our Twilio number to variables.
+Replace the values with your Twilio credentials, these here are just mock values.

 We then build the value for the `api-url:` variable by joining Twilio's API specific strings and the content of `twilio-account-sid:`, then casting the result to a `url!` data type.